tanvir362/Python/README.md

 # Python
-My random implementation with Python mostly for experimenting
+My random implementations with Python mostly for experimenting